MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/screens/use-screens.md

 ---
-title: "Use screens"
+title: Use screens (Preview)
-description: "Learn how to build a card with multiple screens"
-keywords: "Card Designer, Power Apps, cards, screens" ms.date: 09/20/2022 ms.topic: article
+description: Learn how to build a card with multiple screens. ms.date: 09/20/2022 ms.topic: article
 author: iaanw